MartheBallon/estimating-problem-difficulty-without-ground-truth/README.md

 ## Instructions for the data
 Download the datafiles at the links provided above and insert them into the data/results folder indicated above.
-Then, execute the code in the experiments/ folder depending on the task you want to replicate and insert the output in the correct folder.
+Then, execute the code in the experiments folder depending on the task you want to replicate and insert the output in the correct folder.

 ## Overview of the code